trentlarson/endorser-ch/README.md

-- 100 0 errors in local data on report screens
+- 95 1 add push token to all uport-demo requests
+- 95 1 network check & global remove DID
-- 90 2 add search for claim #claim
+- 90 0 add helmet
 - 90 0 wrap all async functions (eg. services) in try-catch blocks
 - 90 2 add search for claim on parcel of land #cplot ^claim
 - 90 2 add search for endorser (in network?)